empdarkness/altair/README.md

 - **Nightwave**
 	- Usage: `/nightwave`
 		- Posts current nightwave with standing rewards.
+-- **Darvo**
+	- Usage: `/darvo`
+		- Will DM you every time Darvo brings the item you designated.
+		- The current selection of items is pre-configured but will expand over time as he brings items the bot has not seen before.

 - **WFConfig**
 	- Usage: `/wfconfig`
 	- Needs administrator permissions to use.